My Weekend Installing Windows Vista Home Basic

 Information on BIOS Parameters.
 Very useful when you are into the BIOS and want to know what each parameter means and does.

-is a sad misuse of a perfectly good rifle range.
+A golf course is a sad misuse of a perfectly good rifle

 Gun control is like trying to reduce drunk driving by making it tougher for sober people to own cars.